 Every Secret Misery and Silent Agony

-I have mentioned at this site before Paray-le-Monial, where His Most Sacred Heart once was seen, blazing like the sun.
-And I have mentioned before, how while bearing heavy suffering, how held and bathed I felt in the love of that Most Sacred Heart, which still can be felt beating there … beating at Paray-le-Monial in France.
+And I have mentioned, how while bearing heavy suffering, I felt held and bathed in the love of that Most Sacred Heart, which still can be felt beating there … beating at Paray-le-Monial in France.

 But it was only after some of these experiences, I think, that I discovered a tiny little book with prayers from time gone by, prayers to His Most Sacred Heart.